tsohleDev/alx-low_level_programming/0x00-hello_world/article.md

 ## Compilation

-It might put things into perspective knowing that there are only two types of files in a computer, **text file** and **binary file**. text files are files that store text and binary files store binary, Although text files also store binary, the binary codes are **asci** or **Unicode** to make text editors easily read them.
+It might put things into perspective knowing that there are only two types of files in a computer, **text files** and **binary files**. text files are files that store text and binary files store binary, Although text files also store binary, the binary code is encoded with **asci** or **UTF-8** to make text editors easily read/write them.
 The binary code can be executable/program

-The compilation is the process of converting source code (text file) into an executable machine code (binary file) compatible with the hardware i.e. our hello world binary file could be different based on what hardware you're compiling it for, and drive the point home we will compile our source code for intel hardware
+The compilation is the process of converting source code (text file) into an executable machine code (binary file) compatible with the hardware i.e. our hello world binary file could be different based on what hardware you're compiling it for, and to drive the point home we will compile our source code for intel hardware

 Now the compilation process has **four** phases or stages. with the GCC compiler, you can stop the compilation process at any of these four stages by raising a flag